kachkaev/njt/README.md

 ### 🟢 Online search field on the `njt`’s mini-website

 Open [njt.now.sh](https://njt.now.sh), type your query, press enter.
-This method is a bit slower than the other ones because it involves opening a page first.
+This method is a bit slower than the other ones because it involves opening a web page with an input form.
-On the plus side, it works everywhere and does not require any setup.
+On the plus side, it works everywhere and does not require setup.

 Thanks to [now.sh](https://now.sh) for hosting [njt.now.sh](https://njt.now.sh) 💚